raflipujiadi/toko_sepatu/README.md

-Si Aki is software for pharmacy
+This is software for shoes store
 This is website version